-These ideas have come directly from parents and patients.
-The first few days, weeks, and months after diagnosis is often overwhelming, and we hope these ideas will help you find ways to organize and support yourself and your family as you begin this new journey.
+These ideas have come directly from JM parents and patients.
+The first few days, weeks, and months after diagnosis can be overwhelming, and we hope these ideas will help you find ways to organize and support yourself and your family as you begin this new journey.

 - Find a physician with experience treating JM.
 Here are the members of Cure JM’s Clinical Care Network.

-- Trust your instincts and ask questions until you are comfortable with what the doctor is telling you.
+- Trust your instincts and ask questions until you are comfortable with what the doctor tells you.
 If you are unsure about your child’s treatment, get a second opinion.

 - You and your physician can also review this article below, which outlines the consensus recommendations from the medical community about treatments for Juvenile Dermatomyositis.